Update on Mobility Scheme – 25th November 2020

-Staff members who are not HR Shared Services customers and are also not on HRMS:
+Staff members who are not HR Shared Services customers and are also not on HRMS

-Staff members not on HR Shared Services or HRMS system e.g. administrative staff members of the Irish Prison Service, staff of the Ombudsman for Children’s Office, and the National Council for Curriculum and Assessment will be required to complete and submit an application form to their Local HR Division.
+Staff members not on HR Shared Services and HRMS system e.g. administrative staff members of the Irish Prison Service, staff of the Ombudsman for Children’s Office, and the National Council for Curriculum and Assessment will be required to complete and submit an application form to their Local HR Division.

 Internal Transfer Lists